scmeyer41/python-data-structures-and-algorithms/README.md

 Three from-scratch Python implementations developed for CS 610 Data Structures and Algorithms: a linked-list triage queue, a binary search tree, and Dijkstra's shortest-path algorithm.

-The original coursework was completed individually by Steven Meyer.
+The original coursework was completed individually by me.
 The implementations were subsequently reorganized into reusable modules and supplemented with automated tests for this portfolio repository.

 ## Implementations